Perspective | Republicans grab a Supreme Court seat, denying Black women their turn

-As a Republican Black woman, I am angry that President Trump and Senate Majority Leader Mitchel McConnell (R-Ky.) have announced their intention to quickly fill the vacancy she has left.
+As a Black woman and a former Republican, I am angry that President Trump and Senate Majority Leader Mitchel McConnell (R-Ky.) have announced their intention to quickly fill the vacancy she has left.
 Joe Biden, the Democratic nominee for president, has pledged to appoint a Black woman to the Supreme Court, if he is elected.
 By rushing to replace Ginsburg before the November election, the White House and Senate Republicans are stealing this seat from Black women, who have never had one of our own appointed to the highest court in the land.

-You might think that as a lifelong Republican, I would be cheering my party on as it closes in on a long-sought goal of ensuring a solid conservative majority on the court.
-Instead, I am now, like many, a “never Trumper” who did not support Trump in 2016 and could never support him now.
+You might think someone who leans conservative would be cheering as Republicans closes in on a long-sought goal of ensuring a solid conservative majority on the court.
+But last year I publicly broke with the party that I had been a member of for most of my adult life.
+I am, like many, a “never Trumper” who did not support Trump in 2016 and could never support him now.
 As a college professor and great admirer of our Constitution, it is hard to see the once-great party of Lincoln morph into the party of Trump.
 The party that fought for the freedom and liberty of African Americans now calls us “thugs,” “animals,” and “anarchists” simply because we dare to stand up for ourselves, march for our God-given rights and protest peacefully to galvanize support for our very American cause.

 The Republican Party no longer has space for moderates like me and even conservatives like the late U.S. senator John McCain of Arizona, former Ohio governor John Kasich, and my former boss, former New Jersey governor Christine Todd Whitman.
 Kasich and Whitman, along with many others, including McCain’s widow, Cindy, have endorsed Biden because they are appalled at Trump’s blatant disregard for constitutional norms, and lack of decency and respect for American servicemen and citizens alike.
 And consider what he has done to our country in the past year: over 200,000 dead Americans from the coronavirus, the open race-baiting appeals to White suburban women, attacking the 1619 Project curriculum as “child abuse,” defending Confederate generals and monuments.

-Note: Correction: Due to an editing error, an earlier version of his story incorrectly identified Nelson as a Republican.
-She is no longer a member of the party.
-This version has been updated.